-The world’s tropical rainforests are home to an incredible number of plant species.
-The Amazon Rainforest alone contains overs 40,000 plant species!
+The world’s tropical rainforests are home to an incredible number of plants.
+The Amazon Rainforest alone provides a habitat for over 40,000 plant species!

-The hot, humid climate in the world’s tropical regions provide ideal conditions for plant life.
+The hot, humid climate of the world’s tropical regions provide ideal conditions for plant life.

-However, there is a lot of competition for sunlight and nutrients.
-Plants have to adapt to find their place in the ecosystem.
+However, even in a rainforest there is competition for sunlight and nutrients; plants have to adapt to find their place in the ecosystem.

-As we’ll find, some plants have co-evolved with particular animals, forming relationships in which without one, the other would not be able to survive.
+As we’ll find, some rainforest plants have even co-evolved with animals, forming relationships that are beneficial for both.

-In this list of tropical rainforest plants, some of our chosen species are very big, some are very beautiful … and some are very dangerous … but usually only if you’re an insect!
+In this list of tropical rainforest plants, some of our chosen species are very big, some are very beautiful … and some are even dangerous (if you’re an insect)!